librato/api-docs/source/includes/_metrics.md

 display_name<br>`optional` | Name which will be used for the metric when viewing the Metrics website. description<br>`optional` | Text that can be used to explain precisely what the gauge is measuring. period<br>`optional` | Number of seconds that is the standard reporting period of the metric.
 Setting the period enables Metrics to detect abnormal interruptions in reporting and aids in analytics.
-For gauge metrics that have service-side aggregation enabled, this option will define the period that aggregation occurs on. attributes<br>`optional` | The attributes hash configures specific components of a metric's visualization. composite<br>`optional` | The composite definition.
+For gauge metrics that have service-side aggregation enabled, this option will define the period that aggregation occurs on. attributes<br>`optional` | The attributes hash configures specific components of a metric's visualization.
+A list of metric attributes can be found in the [Metric Attributes table](#attributes). composite<br>`optional` | The composite definition.
 Only used when type is composite.

 ## Delete a Metric